Homemade Rose Body Cream

 Rose Body Cream Photo credit: istockphoto

 This rich and creamy homemade rose body cream is great for dry skin.
-It contains skin–loving ingredients like cocoa butter, avocado butter, and squalane oil.
+It contains skin–loving ingredients like cocoa butter, avocado butter, and squalane oil (derived from olive oil).
 Avocado oil is extracted by pressing the pulp of the fruit.
-It is a great source of Vitamins D, E and A. For centuries avocado oil has been used for skin and hair care by the Indigenous peoples of Central and South America.
+It is a great source of Vitamins D, E and A. For centuries, the Indigenous peoples of Central and South America have used avocado oil for skin and hair care.

 The avocado is regarded as a superfood because it is so nutrient–dense.
 Avocado oil functions well as a carrier oil for other flavors.
 Avocado oil has a similar monounsaturated fat profile to olive oil and is naturally low acidic.
-If you’re looking for ideas on ways you can incorporate this beneficial fruit into your daily life, read our post 3 uses for avocados.
+If you’re looking for ideas, read our post 3 uses for avocados.
+This will show you ways to incorporate this beneficial fruit into your daily life.

-Aside from its health and culinary applications, avocado oil has beauty benefits as well, which is why it has gained popularity of late.
+Avocado oil has many applications.
+It is used in health, culinary, and beauty.
+These benefits have increased its popularity recently.
 It is used in cosmetics for its moisturizing and regenerative properties.
-When used in hair and skin care products it is usually refined, and the color and scent are removed after extracting.
-For some DIY skin and hair beneficial homemade products incorporating this wonderful ingredient, read our post 5 beauty treatments using avocado oil.
+When used in hair and skin care products, it is usually refined.
+The color and scent are removed after extracting.
+Read our post 5 beauty treatments using avocado oil for some DIY homemade products.
+These products are beneficial for skin and hair.
+They incorporate this wonderful ingredient.

 This oil is excellent at lowering cholesterol, aiding in weight–loss and is even good for eye health.
-Due to its high nutrient content, it is still used in skin care products for dry, damaged and aging skin to prevent wrinkles and fine lines, and to lock in skin’s moisture.
+Due to its high nutrient content, it is still used in skin care products for dry, damaged and aging skin.
+Avocado oil helps to prevent wrinkles and fine lines.
+It also locks in skin’s moisture.
 It is still used in hair care products for its essential fatty acid and unsaturated fatty acid content.

 About the Ingredients

 This recipe creates a thick lotion that absorbs quickly and leaves skin feeling soft.
-The combination of moisturizing butters like avocado and cocoa thicken the cream, while lightweight oils like sunflower and squalane ensure there’s no greasy feeling.
-It’s scented with rose essential oil and rose extract (hydrosol), which is a sweet yet sophisticated floral with notes of geranium and vanilla.
+The combination of moisturizing butters like avocado and cocoa thicken the cream.
+Lightweight oils like sunflower and squalane ensure there’s no greasy feeling.
+It’s scented with rose essential oil and rose extract (hydrosol).
+This blend creates a sweet yet sophisticated floral scent.
+It has notes of geranium and vanilla.
 A touch of rose petal powder creates a soft pink hue.

 Did you know that rose essential oil was Cleopatra’s favorite?
-She used to apply it to her entire body, even though back then it was hard to come by and therefore pretty expensive (and still is).
-And if you enjoy this rose essential oil skin care recipe, check out our other DIY skin care recipes using rose essential oil and rose water like our homemade whipped rose body butter and our rose hyaluronic gel facial mask.
+She used to apply it to her entire body.
+Back then, it was hard to come by and therefore pretty expensive (and still is).
+If you enjoy this rose essential oil skin care recipe, explore our other DIY skin care recipes.
+These use rose essential oil and rose water.
+Try our homemade whipped rose body butter and our rose hyaluronic gel facial mask.

-And if you enjoy this skin care recipe, check out our other DIY skin care recipes like our rosehip and lavender facial mask, and our babchi seed oil face cream.
+If you enjoy this skin care recipe, explore our other DIY skin care recipes.
+Try our rosehip seed oil recipes.
+Also, don’t miss our babchi seed oil face cream.

 If you’ve never made lotion before, it’s surprisingly easy.
 All you have to do is combine water, oils, and additives.
 Not ready to jump into lotion making quite yet?
 Body butter is a great option—learn the difference between lotion, cream and body butter here.